ASiede/CineMeal/README.md

-# Dinner And A Movie Chooser
+# CineMeal

 ## Live App
 - [Live Demo](https://asiede.github.io/Dinner-And-A-Movie/)

 ## What it does
-A tool that suggests a several recommendations for a movie out in theaters and a complimentary restaurant for the user.
-Suggestions are are based on the user's movie genre preference and location.
-After a user selects their top choice of a movie and a restaurant, additional information is provided.
+A tool that suggests several recommendations for movies currently out in theaters along with a complimentary restaurant.
+Recomendations are based on the user's movie genre preference and location input.
+After a user selects their top choice of a movie and a restaurant, additional information is given in order to provide the perfect Dinner and Movie outing.

+## What it looks like

 ## How it is built
 ### Front End